exfil0/Debian-Tor-Site-Engine/README.md

 ### Monitors

-Add monitoring tools (like `monit` or custom watchers) to keep track of Tor’s health, hidden service availability, and potential intrusions.
+Add monitoring tools (like `monit` or custom watchers) to keep track of Tor’s health, hidden service availability, and server performance.

 ---